 It has been a busy first month of 2016 for the 2015-16 CCI participants!
 After a much needed winter break, all 147 students representing 12 countries (Bangladesh, Brazil, Colombia, Cote d'Ivoire, Egypt, Ghana, India, Indonesia, Kenya, Pakistan, South Africa and Turkey), embarked on a tristate journey for the annual Pathways to Success Program (PSP) which took place in Washington D.C., Philadelphia and New York City from January 10th to January 17th.

 This ‘Year of Firsts’ boasted an exciting schedule.
 For the first time in CCI history, all three consortia met under one roof, hosted by NOVA’s beautiful Schlesinger center.
 The goals of this event were connecting, networking, learning and collaborating.
-This event included a meeting with the Assistant Secretary, Evan Ryan, who offered words of wisdom and motivation to the group of nearly 250 students and took the time to sit in for some candid photographs.
+State Department Bureau of Educational and Cultural Affairs (ECA) Assistant Secretary Evan Ryan, who offered words of wisdom and motivation to the group of nearly 250 students and took the time to sit in for some candid photographs.
 This was followed by a panel of experts on the topics of entrepreneurship, innovation and global change and concluded with a lively Networking discussion.

 The theme of the PSP was Connectivity – allowing students to connect to their own experiences and strengths and also to one another in an effort to plan for their future.
 Students presented on important global topics – including research presentations and moving presentational acting.
 Numerous connectivity workshops were provided that allowed students to reflect on their experience in the United States, refocus on their upcoming semester and on their return, Action Plan for the upcoming future and understanding their own leadership abilities.
 A favorite amongst the students was the String Activity workshop which shows how we are all interconnected in this world even if not immediately apparent.